Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 applies_to: "rate-limit without tenant_id deduplication, all tiers, strict_guardrails_prompt"

-next_check: "burst_window_sec increases above 60 or tenant_id isolation evidence appears"
+next_check: "burst_window_sec rises above 60 or tenant_id isolation evidence appears"

-The anti-Goodhart rule protects file arbitration from a situation where one metric improves at the expense of system degradation.
-MTTR (mean time to recovery) cannot justify increased false escalations, silent failures, or rollback-flapping.
+The anti-Goodhart rule protects file-based arbitration from a situation in which one metric improves at the cost of system degradation.
+MTTR (mean time to recovery) cannot justify a rise in false escalations, silent failures, or rollback-flapping.
 This is true even if an individual round shows a quick PASS.

 • false_escalation_rate <= 0.05;